aaron-schroeder/heartandsole/README.md

 # fitanalysis
 fitanalysis is a Python library for analysis of ANT/Garmin `.fit` files.

-It's geared toward cycling and allows for easy extraction of data such as the following from a `.fit` file:
+It's geared toward cycling, and Aaron is expanding the capabilities for running.
+It allows for easy extraction of data such as the following from a `.fit` file:
 - elapsed time
 - moving time
 - average heart rate
+- running power
 - average power
 - normalized power (based on information publicly available about TrainingPeaks' NP®)